The Broken Ray Transform On The Square: Introduction

-In this article, we are interested in the questions of injectivity and stability for the Euclidean broken ray transform on the unit square in 2-dimensions.
-Much work has already been done with regard to the attenuated ray transform (\cite{balradon, novikov, novikov2, boman, finch1, finch2, natterer}), and for the more general geodesic X-ray transform on smooth manifolds (\cite{xraygeneric, xraytensor}), even in the case of generic families of curves.
-In particular, the main condition for injectivity is, roughly speaking, that the union of the conormal bundles over all available curves must span the cotangent space of the domain (see \cite{xraygeneric}).
-Such aforementioned results typically make the assumption that all rays have no conjugate points.
-In the Riemannian case, this is true if one assumes, for example, that the underlying manifold is simple.
-But of course such a condition trivially holds in the Euclidean case.
-However, more recently Stefanov and Uhlmann considered the case of microlocal invertibility for the geodesic ray transform when there are possible isolated conjugate points along certain geodesics, which is the setting for fold caustics (\cite{causticxray}).
+Roughly speaking, the main condition needed for injectivity of $X$ is that the union of the conormal bundles over all available lines must span the cotangent space of the domain (see \cite{xraygeneric}).
+In the case of the geodesic X-ray transform, this condition holds if all geodesics have no conjugate points, which in turn is true if one assumes that the underlying manifold is simple.
+But of course such a condition trivially holds for lines in the Euclidean setting.
+We do note, however, that such a condition was relaxed more recently when Stefanov and Uhlmann considered the case of microlocal invertibility for the geodesic ray transform with possible isolated conjugate points along certain geodesics, i.e. in the presence of fold caustics (\cite{causticxray}).

-The main tool used to prove injectivity in \cite{xraygeneric} for the generalized X-ray transform, and more generally to recover the singularities of an unknown interior distribution $f$, is analytic microlocal analysis.
+The primary tool used to prove injectivity in \cite{xraygeneric} for the generalized X-ray transform, and more specifically to recover the singularities of an unknown interior distribution $f$, is analytic microlocal analysis.
+While the standard $C^{\infty}$ pseudodifferential calculus allows one to use the normal operator to determine $f$ modulo a smooth remainder, the analytic wavefront set is a more deterministic object.
+For if an unknown function $f$ supported in $\Omega$ satisfies $WF_{A}(f) \cap T^{*}\Omega = \emptyset$, then $f$ must be entire and compactly supported, and hence must vanish identically.
 We employ such ideas heavily in this work.
 However, it should be stated that other results pertaining to the attenuated ray transform or geodesic ray transform have utilized different methods.